dm-academy/Calavera2/nervios/README.md

 # To DO
 ### Add hosts
 /etc/nagios3/conf.d/%hostnames.cfg% <br>
-Change to class github in scripts not personal <br>
+Change to class github in scripts not personal (in both dockerfile/and in code on the naginstall.sh<br>